Telefonica/toolium/docs/visual_testing.rst

 Toolium provides you with a way of storing different base images, called baselines, through a configuration property called *baseline_name*.

-The libraries used to make the comparisons of the images are `Needle <https://github.com/bfirsh/needle>`_, another python tool for visual testing with Selenium, and `Pillow <https://github.com/python-pillow/Pillow>`_, the basic python library for image management.

 After every execution, the tool generates a HTML report with the screenshots and the resulting comparisons.
 The following figure shows an example of this report.
 As can be seen, there's a row per assert in your tests, with its background in green or red, depending on the comparison.